mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Creating Pixel Art
 ------------------

-Krita can also be used to create high definition pixel painting.
+Krita can also be used to create a high definition pixel painting.
 The pixel art look can be achieved by using Index color filter layer and overlaying dithering patterns.
 The general layer stack arrangement is as shown below.

 .. image:: /images/en/common-workflows/Layer-docker-pixelart.png
     :alt: Layer stack setup for pixel art